 This information was compiled from government sources, educational non-profits, and medical experts.

-To learn more about the first signs of hypoxia in newborns, keep reading.
+To learn more about the first signs of hypoxic brain injuries at birth, keep reading.

 Four Types of Hypoxia